AppsLab-KE/backend-everyshilling-Terraform/documentation.md

  This provisions the infrastructure for the first time,and from the output copy those ip addresses key to the hosts file under inventoy directory.![inventory]()

- Once all the configurations is set,run the terraform script again ```./terraform_script.sh ``` then the command
+ Once all the configurations is set,run the terraform script again ```./terraform_script.sh ``` then this command from the ansible playbook which deploys the cluster

  ```
 ansible-playbook -i inventory/hosts playbook.yml
  ```

-The swarm cluster should now be ready.To chck the cluster using ssh in manager node
+The swarm cluster should now be ready.To chck the cluster using ssh in manager node:

 ```
 ssh -i your_key_file.pem ubuntu@manager_public_ip